Skip to main content

 General Collection Guidelines

-The Latin American Studies Liaison at WVU Libraries selects material to support the research of undergraduates; MA and Ph.D. students; the teaching faculty; and other researchers in Latin American Studies
+The collections strategist at WVU Libraries selects material to support the research of undergraduates; MA and Ph.D. students; the teaching faculty; and other researchers in Latin American Studies

 Collection Parameters